uavaustin/hawk-eye/test/README.md

 #### Test Structure
 Each test file corresponds to a module in `hawk_eye`, and within each file, you'll find the tests corresponding to files and functions.
+Refer to the [`unittest`](https://docs.python.org/3.8/library/unittest.html) docs for information on testing.
+Please also use [`doctest`](https://docs.python.org/3/library/doctest.html) strings where applicable.